 - Young Stars & Star Formation Group (USM)

 - Extragalactic Astrophysics and Cosmology (MPA)

 - Supernovae (MPA)

 - Stellar Astrophysics (MPA)

-- Astrophysics, from planets and star formation to stellar structure, populations and clusters, galaxies and cosmology (ESO)
+- From planets and star formation to stellar structure (ESO)

 MPE Infrared Astronomy